-Aged leads offer a solution to these problems that every agent runs into at some point with real-time insurance leads on the web.
-Whether your business is auto, life, health, or Medicare supplement insurance, aged leads may be just what you’re looking for to get out in front of the herd and take your business to the next level.
+Aged leads offer a solution to the common challenges of real-time leads.
+Whether your business is auto, life, health, or Medicare supplement insurance, aged leads may be just what you’re looking for to get an edge on the competition and take your insurance business to the next level.

 The Top Three Problems With Real-Time Leads